GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Train a model with labels using the API

 Now suppose the company Hero Limited sends invoices to its customers.
-We want to create a custom model that will recognize the data in our industry-specific forms and give an output of accurate key, value pairs in a JSON file, which can be used to automate the process.
-In order to create a custom model, we will upload a set of training documents to a container, create a Form Recognizer resource, train a model, and test the model.
+We want to create a new custom model.
 We will be using labeled forms this time.
-Take a look at the folder to see what we mean.
+Take a look at the **20-custom-form/forms-with-labels/train** folder to see what we mean.

+Notice there are four types of files:
+- **.json**
+- **.jpg**
+- **.jpg.labels.json**
+- **jpg.ocr.json**

 > **Note**: In this exercise, you can choose to use the API from either the **C#** or **Python** SDK.
 In the steps below, perform the actions appropriate for your preferred language.

 1. In Visual Studio Code open the **AI-102** project, and in the **Explorer** pane, browse to the **20-custom-form** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.

 2. Right-click the **train-with-labels** folder and open an integrated terminal.
-Then install the Form Recognizer package by running the appropriate command for your language preference:
+If you have not already done so, install the Form Recognizer package by running the appropriate command for your language preference:

    **C#**